Introduction to Central Asian Cuisine

 Laghman – Лагман

 Lagman is basically handmade pulled noodles in a meat or vegetable sauce.
 The meat is usually beef, while the vegetables include bell peppers, garlic, onion and fresh herbs.
 Depending on the location, additional vegetables are added.
 It has numerous variations from soups to main course dishes.
 Plain Lagman is a soup, Gyuro Lagman is the one on the photo.
 Boso Lagman has fried short noodles.
 If you find the same sauce served with white rice the dish will be called Gan Fan.
-Its origins can be traced to China, to the Uighur and Dungan minorities of Western China.
+Its origins can be traced back to China, specifically to the Uighur and Dungan minorities of Western China, who migrated to Kyrgyzstan in the 19th century.
+This culinary connection probably also reflects the historical Silk Road interactions, highlighting the cultural exchanges and influences along this ancient trade route.

 Manty – Манты